dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     unsealed.

     It also prevents API designs that seem reasonable and useful to me.
-Imagine a library for transportion with classes like:
+Imagine a library for transportation with classes like:

     ```dart
     abstract final class Vehicle {}